Piyush11007/HacktoberFest2020-Contributions/README.md

-# Overview
+# OVERVIEW
-The goal of this project is to help the beginners with their contributions in Open Source.
-We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.
-You can contribute to it in either of the following ways:
+The Goal Of This Project Is To Help The Beginners With Their Contributions In Open Source.
+We Aim To Achieve This Collaboratively, So Feel Free To Contribute In Any Way You Want, Just Make Sure To Follow The Contribution Guidelines.
+You Can Contribute To It In Either Of The Following Ways:

-- Beginners
+- BEGINER
 	- A "Hello World" program in your favorite language
-- Intermediate
+- INTERMIDATE
 	- Add any one of your favorite algorithm in your favorite language, from simple to complex!
-- Expert
+- EXPERT
 	-Add any graphical game in your favorite programming language!